 JOSHUA MICHAUD: Okay, I think we're all good.
 Thank you very much, Jen, and it's a pleasure to be here to talk about the findings of this report.
 It was the result of a lot of effort by a number of people.
-I'd also like to thank Kelly, without whom it wouldn't have been possible to put this report together, and certainly this event as well.
-I'd also like to thank Derek Lysena [misspelled?
-00:17:54] of the US Army, who is also a newly minted Ph.D. from George Washington University and Professor Rebecca Katz, also of George Washington, who helped us with the process of research and writing the report.
+I'd also like to thank Kellie, without whom it wouldn't have been possible to put this report together, and certainly this event as well.
+I'd also like to thank Derek Licina of the US Army, who is also a newly minted Ph.D. from George Washington University and Professor Rebecca Katz, also of George Washington, who helped us with the process of research and writing the report.